Nathantendo/LemonNES/README.md

 LemonNES Is Currently In Beta, If You Find Any Issues With The Code, Please Report Them By Creating A Pull Request.

 # Disclaimer
 NES is a trademark of Nintendo.
 LemonNES isn't associated with Nintendo in any way.
+This Software Should Not Be Used To Run Pirated Games.
+By Using This Software, You Accept Full Responsibilty Over How You Emulate.
+Only Obtain Games Through Dumping Your Legal Copies Using Hardware And Software Tools.